LunarVim/LunarVim/docs/languages/README.md

 ## Formatting

 Formatting is handled by by your language server or Null-ls.
+Not all formatters are supported.
+For a list of supported formatters and linters [look here](https://github.com/jose-elias-alvarez/null-ls.nvim/blob/main/doc/BUILTINS.md#available-sources)

 The language server will provide basic formatting.
 If you need to use a specific formatting tool, set it with.
 ``` lua